christelinda-laureijs/Open-Science-Skills-in-R-Book/_book/index.md

 These skills will help in with organization for your research project, collaborations, and ensuring transparency and broad impact.

-* How to set up R, RStudio, LaTeX and required packages
+* How to set up R, RStudio, LaTeX, and required packages
 * Tidy projects and data management strategies
 * Tidy coding practices
 * Organizing your research project

 **2. Git with it**